kchallapalli/discovery-tuning/README.md

     - `virtualenv {location of virtualenv}`
     - `source {location of virtualenv}/bin/activate`

-## 2. Get Watson Credentials from Bluemix
+## 2. Get Watson Credentials from IBM Cloud
-1. Ensure that you have a [Bluemix account](https://console.ng.bluemix.net/registration/):
+1. Ensure that you have a [IBM Cloud account](https://console.ng.bluemix.net/registration/):
- You will use Bluemix to provision Watson services (even the free-tier user account priviledges should be enough for to try out these scripts)
+ You will use IBM Cloud to provision Watson services (even the free-tier user account priviledges should be enough for to try out these scripts)